Skip to main content

 May contain: animal, fish, and carp

-The District uses mosquitofish (Gambusia affinis) as biological control agents in water sources that can sustain immature mosquitoes.
-These fish are not native to California, so they are only used in water sources that do not connect or drain to natural water bodies.
-Sources that would fall under this category would be unused swimming pools and or spas, ornamental ponds, water troughs, etc.
+Orange County Mosquito and Vector Control District uses mosquitofish (Gambusia affinis) as biological control agents in water sources that can sustain immature mosquitoes.
+These fish are not native to California, so their use is limited to water sources that do not connect or drain to natural bodies of water.
+Examples of such sources include unused swimming pools and or spas, ornamental ponds, water troughs, etc.

-Mosquitofish are a critical part of Orange County Mosquito and Vector Control District's integrated approach to mosquito control.
-Mosquito fish are opportunistic feeders, have a tremendous appetite for mosquito larvae, and are very effective at preventing the production of mosquitoes in isolated water containers or systems that are too large to dump out or easily drain.
+Mosquitofish are a critical part of the District's integrated approach to mosquito control.
+Mosquitofish are opportunistic feeders, have a tremendous appetite for mosquito larvae, and are very effective at preventing the production of mosquitoes in isolated water containers or systems that are too large to dump out or easily drain.
 For example, these fish are ideal for controlling mosquitoes in non-chlorinated, out-of-service swimming pools and ornamental ponds.
-They should not be used in situations where they might escape into natural waterways and become pests, as these fish are not native to California and all distribution of these fish is regulated by the California Department of Fish and Wildlife.
+They should not be used in situations where they might escape into natural waterways and become pests, as all distribution of these fish is regulated by the California Department of Fish and Wildlife.

 • Mosquitofish are specific to consuming mosquito larvae.